Harem: Almohad Caliphate

 Slave girls were normally converted to Islam after their capture.
 After having entered the royal harem, the concubine were forced to attract the interest of the Caliph in order to advance in hierarchy and avoid to continue to work as a domestic slave maidservant of the harem, or being sold on.

-In islam, the child of a slave and her enslaver were counted as legitimate despite being born outside of marriage, as long as the father acknowledged paternity, in which case the slave mother was given the position umm walad and automatically manumitted on the death of her enslaver.
+In Islam, the child of a slave and her enslaver were counted as legitimate despite being born outside of marriage, as long as the father acknowledged paternity, in which case the slave mother was given the position and automatically manumitted on the death of her enslaver.
 Concubines could attain great influence due to their closeness to the Caliph and as mothers of the next Caliph.
-When Idris al-Mamun died in 1232, his Christian consort Habbaba called upon the Christian slave soldiers and informed them about the death of the Caliph before she informed the Muslim courtiers, thereby giving her fellow Christians an advantage in the ensuing power struggle during the succession.
+When Idris al-Ma'mun died in 1232, his Christian consort Habbaba called upon the Christian slave soldiers and informed them about the death of the Caliph before she informed the Muslim courtiers, thereby giving her fellow Christians an advantage in the ensuing power struggle during the succession.

 Emirate of Granada

 The rulers of the Nasrid dynasty of the Emirate of Granada (1232–1492) customarily married their cousins, but also kept slave concubines in accordance with Islamic custom.
-The identity of these concubines is unknown, but they were originally Christian women (rūmiyyas) bought or captured in expeditions in the Christian states of Northern Spain, and given a new name when they entered the royal harem.
+The identity of these concubines is unknown, but they were originally Christian women bought or captured in expeditions in the Christian states of Northern Spain, and given a new name when they entered the royal harem.